ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 **Before we start, again: think twice before trusting model selection!**

-Most of you are probably going to be predominantly interested in your fixed effects, so let's start here. `lme4` doesn't spit out p-values for the parameters by default - this is a conscious choice made by the authors of the package, as there are many problems with p-values (I'm sure you are aware of the debates!)
+Most of you are probably going to be predominantly interested in your fixed effects, so let's start here. `lme4` doesn't spit out p-values for the parameters by default.
+This is a conscious choice made by the authors of the package, as there are many problems with p-values (I'm sure you are aware of the debates!).

-You will inevitably look for a way to assess your model though, so here are a few solutions on how to go about hypothesis testing in linear mixed models (LMMs):
+You will inevitably look for a way to assess your model though so here are a few solutions on how to go about hypothesis testing in linear mixed models (LMMs):

 **From worst to best:**